tjek/tjek-js-sdk/README.md

 ### Version NEXT

 - PagedPublicationKit: Add a new optional createViewer option `pickHotspot`, which is called when the user presses an intersection of several hotspots.
+This replaces the default picker popover element.
 API example:

 ```javascript
 var viewer = bootstrapper.createViewer(data, {